Sometimes we even take pride in how little we know or learn. We can be a little irritating that way.

 The more we thought about it, though, the more we realized it was in no way comprehensive.
 “Dirty girls make bad friends” and “I am a gay man” (by Dan Savage) are all valuable lessons.
 But the book’s 46 entries are merely the tip of the iceberg when it comes to what can be learned through suffering, trauma and stomach-churning regret.

 So, inspired by the book, we asked some male friends what character-builders, if any, they had taken away from their more memorable, if unpleasantly savage, breakups.
+So without further ado, here are a few lessons learned from being dumped.

 Know Your Budget